Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Results

 \section{Results}

-For our study we make use of two sets of vector meson wave functions provided by the authors of \cite{Krelina:2018hmt,Cepila:2019skb}.
-They are based on a numerical solution of the Schr\"odinger equation with harmonic oscillator (HO) and Buchm\"uller-Tye potential \cite{Buchmuller:1980su} respectively, see \cite{Krelina:2018hmt,Cepila:2019skb} for a compact summary of the precise form of the underlying potentials.
-While the Buchm\"uller-Tye potential uses a charm mass of $m_f = 1.48$~GeV, the harmonic oscillator potential is associated with a charm mass of $m_f = 1.4$~GeV.
-For the parameters of the diffractive slope $B_D$, defined in Eq.~\eqref{eq:18}, we use the following parameters determined in \cite{Cepila:2019skb} from a fit to HERA data:
+For our study we make use of two sets of vector meson wave functions provided by the authors of \cite{Krelina:2018hmt, Cepila:2019skb}.
+They are based on a numerical solution of the Schr\"odinger equation with harmonic oscillator (HO) and Buchm\"uller-Tye potential \cite{Buchmuller:1980su} respectively which has been performed and is provided by the authors of \cite{Krelina:2018hmt, Cepila:2019skb}; we refer also to these references for a compact summary of the precise form of the underlying charm-anticharm potentials.
+While the Buchm\"uller-Tye potential uses a charm mass of $m_f = 1.48$~GeV, the harmonic oscillator potential is associated with a charm mass of $m_f = 1.4$~GeV.For the parameters of the diffractive slope $B_D$, defined in Eq.~\eqref{eq:18}, we use the following parameters which have been determined in \cite{Cepila:2019skb} from a fit to HERA data: